vincentarelbundock/countrycode/README.md

 [1] "ZWE" "AFG" "BRB" "SWE" "GBR" "SGS"
 ```

-# `countrycode_factory`: Custom conversion functions and "crosswalks"
+# Custom conversion functions and "crosswalks"

-The `countrycode_factory` function allows you to create alternative functions with different default arguments and/or dictionaries.
+It is easy to to create alternative functions with different default arguments and/or dictionaries.
 For example, we can create:

 * `name_to_iso3c` function that sets new defaults for the `origin` and `destination` arguments, and automatically converts country names to iso3c
 * `statecode` function to convert US state codes using a custom dictionary by default, that we download from the internet.